 American Primitive: John & Abigail

-As John Adams at the Berkshire Theatre Festival.
+As John Adams at the Berkshire Theatre Festival (now the Berkshire Theatre Group).
 Yes, that John Adams.
 Who knew things could get so randy up there in Braintree?
 I suppose every man has his needs--especially when he's been off fomenting revolution.
 Starring Tabitha McKown as my babies' momma, Abigail.
 Photo by Kevin Sprague.

 Power Play/The Death of Zukasky